AWegnerGitHub/awegnergithub.github.io-content/2016_11_06_third-times-the-charm.md

 >
 > I enjoy the moderation aspect on Stack Overflow (and Stack Exchange in general).
 I have a history of good community moderation, am here all the time and believe I can help the current team.

-During the first full day, I'm gotten positive responses to this post.
+During the first full day, I've gotten positive responses to this post.
 My two favorite, so far, are:

 > Andy's work around comment flags has been very impressive.
 I'm definitely curious to see what his thoughts on the mod
 > queue are and if we could incorporate some of his work permanently on the site.
 Better identification of flags is